1992–93 Arizona Wildcats men's basketball team

 The 1992–93 Arizona Wildcats men's basketball team represented the University of Arizona as members of the Pacific-10 Conference during the 1992–93 season.
-The team's head coach was Lute Olson.
-The team played its home games in McKale Center.
+The team was led by head coach was Lute Olson. and their home games were played in McKale Center.

-After going 17–1 to win the Pac-10 regular-season title by a 5-game margin, the team was seeded second in the West region of the NCAA tournament.
-The Wildcats were upset in the first round by Santa Clara, 64–61, and finished with an overall record of 24–4.
-It was the second straight NCAA Tournament where the Wildcats were bounced in the opening round by a double-digit seed.
+After an impressive 17–1 record, winning the Pac-10 regular-season title with a 5-game margin, the team was seeded second in the West region of the NCAA tournament.
+However, they suffered an upset in the first round, losing to Santa Clara, 64–61.
+The team finished the season with an overall record of 24–4.
+This marked the second consecutive NCAA Tournament in which the Wildcats were eliminated in the opening round by a double-digit seed.